benmvp/slides/2016/thunderplains/react-esnext.md

 <!-- .element: style="border: 0; background: none; margin: 0; box-shadow: none;" -->

 NOTES:
-- Currently a Senior UI Engineer at Eventbrite
+- Currently a Senior UI Engineer and Frontend Platform Manager at Eventbrite
 - Eventbrite is an online ticketing & events platform
 - Many conferences use it for registration
 - I work on the Frontend Platform team and right now we're in the midst of a transition from Backbone/Marionette to React